top of page

 series of frequent planning meetings and charettes.
 Continuing community outreach is essential to

-to-face interviews, input from provider organizations and analysis of other data sources.
-Assets and needs in the community will be identified and documented.
-Project staff, partners and consultants will lead the community through a visioning process to develop a shared vision and shared goals that are measurable and achievable.
-And in order to demonstrate each Planning Grant city’s commitment to the community, at least one neighborhood “doing while planning” project (Early Action Activity) is to be implemented.
-The strongest doing while planning project fosters community engagement, responds to community needs and enhances the neighborhood.
+A vigorous household level resident needs assessment was conducted in the winter of 2022 and involved face-to-face interviews, input from provider organizations and analysis of other data sources.
+Assets and needs in the community were identified and documented.
+Project staff, partners and consultants led the community through a visioning process to develop a shared vision and shared goals that were measurable and achievable.

 "The greatness of a community is most accurately measured by the compassionate actions of its members."